-In the example below, clicking on the expand icon for Rule with no date filter, shows how the rule is fetching unnecessary data as it does not have filters.
-The Admin can then add appropriate filters for better utilization of the rule.
+In the example below, clicking on the expand icon for Rule with no date filter, shows how the rule is fetching unnecessary data due to a lack of filters.
+The Admin can then add appropriate filters to improve performance.
 For more information on specific scan points, refer to Scan Points.

 Admins can select from a list of Scan Points for the Bulk Scan to check for.
 By default, all Scan Points are selected.
 The list of Scan Points is divided into three segments that you can expand to select/unselect specific data points:

 Data Quality: These scan points look for configuration errors that can cause data quality issues along with recommendations to improve data quality.
 This segment includes the following scan points:

 Rule using insert operation

 Performance: These scan points look for configuration errors that can cause performance issues along with recommendations to improve the performance.
 This segment includes the following scan points:

 Filter on ID/Name/GSID